jorisnicolas/app-etu/README.md

 To launch the app on a web platform
 * ionic serve

-To test on an Android device
+To run on an Android device
 * npm install -g cordova
-* ionic build android
+* ionic platform add android
+* (ionic build android)
 * ionic run android

+NOT tested on IOS device

 MAINTAINERS